-That even means that a competitor should refrain from discussing ALL his/her entries with the judge until ALL CATEGORIES of judging are completed.
+That even means that a competitor should refrain from discussing his/her entries with the judge until judging of ALL categories is completed.
 Experienced photographers (i.e. judges) can often see subtle similarities/traits in other photographers' work; sometimes in very different images.
 That subtle, subconscious influence might tilt the "level playing field."